Last Updated: July 4, 2021

 - 70-80% of potential customers could be lost to businesses without a website.

 It’s clear that businesses have to keep up with technologies and people’s expectations.
+That’s especially true given that today’s customers expect businesses to predict their needs.

 Now let’s dig deeper!
 We’ll discover the hidden facts that influence what percentage of small businesses have a website.
 We’ll also answer the question “Why do small businesses need a website?”